 Tinley Park's Benches on the Avenue

-public art program has become one of the Village's most popular attractions, annually drawing thousands of residents and visitors to our downtown area.
-These colorful benches feature the work of both amateur and professional artists, providing spots to rest and enjoy the fantastic creations while strolling through town.
+public art program has become one of the Village's most popular attractions, drawing thousands of residents and visitors annually to Downtown Tinley.
+The colorful benches feature the work of both amateur and professional artists and provide spots to rest and enjoy the fantastic creations while strolling through town.

 2018 Benches on the Avenue: 'Treasured Family Musicals'